francopub/francopub.github.io/README.md

 # To do for next iteration

-- Reduce font-size to 16px / 1rem
+- ~~Reduce font-size to 16px / 1rem~~
 - Improve image folder naming conventions
-- Fade in on load
+- ~~Fade in on load~~
 - Give more structure to project pages, have role + skills used sections in columns
+	- Refer to clients and companies
 - Incorporate logos and icons
 - Refer to http://kylethacker.com
-- Make navbar white, make the active link subtler
+- ~~Make navbar white, make the active link subtler~~
 - Remove date stamp from preview of blog posts

 ## Projects to add